madeline-scyphers/Procyon-Wiki/docs/Atlas/Procyon/Rin/index.md

 ## Ashtari Cloud

 An ancient damaged remnant of a massive Ur ship lies in space, generating an in-system nebula.
-Within it, normal propulsion is minimal and nav systems dodgy.
-[The Maelstrom](The%20Maelstrom.md) pirates figured out how to navigate the cloud, and made their base of operations within its protective shroud.
+Within it, normal propulsion is minimal and nav systems dodgy. [[../../../Factions/The Maelstrom|The Maelstrom]] pirates figured out how to navigate the cloud, and made their base of operations within its protective shroud.

 ---